 Forest officials had deemed Ustad as too dangerous to be allowed to be free in the wild as his territory overlapped with a zone that was frequented by too many humans.
 However, the large outpouring of support for T24 continued to rouse thousands in India and overseas.
 It was their desire that a wild tiger should not have his wildness snatched away from him.

 It was Pune-based builder and tiger aficionado, Chandrabal Singh, who had filed a Public Interest Litigation in the Rajasthan High Court of Rajasthan demanding that the T24 be allowed to stay where he was.
+Want to remain the most desired men in her life?
+None other then achat cialis can do it for you.
+Cialis acts in the same way as Levitra or Viagra does.
 But this plea was dismissed.
 When approached for relief, a vacation bench of the Supreme Court, comprising Justices P C Pant and Amitava Roy said they found no merit in interfering with the earlier order of the Rajasthan High Court.

 More on Ranthambhore and tiger conservation in India:

 IN GRATITUDE: We have all gone through a very traumatic time on account of the T24 issue.
 Both the for and against comments, were speaking FOR tigers.
 Keeping cynicism and anger aside, in the hope that the phenomenal energy generated by Je Suis Ustad supporters AND the very dedicated people who differed with them on the issue of whether T24 could be left in place...
 Sanctuary would like to offer a small token of our gratitude -- a free digital issue of Sanctuary Asia, June 2015.
 All you need do is send a mail to

 and write: "Count me in to save India's wildlife."
 Add your name and email id and within a day a link to the free gift copy will be with you.

 Photo: Hemraj Meena